spacetelescope/specviz/docs/developer.rst

 Centralized Hub and Plugins
 ---------------------------

-The :class:` objectspecviz.core.hub.Hub` class acts as a centralized API source for external functionality (e.g. plugins) to easily interact with the core SpecViz infrastructure.
+The :class:`specviz.core.hub.Hub` class acts as a centralized API source for external functionality (e.g. plugins) to easily interact with the core SpecViz infrastructure.
 It is mostly an abstraction over various, perhaps obscured portions of the internal data model and plotting representations.